-Annexure - 1

-TO THE DIRECTORS' REPORT
+Annexure - 1 TO THE DIRECTORS' REPORT

 SI.
-No. Requirements Disclosure I The ratio of the remuneration of each director to the median remuneration of the employees for the financial year 2014-15.
-The Directors are not paid any remuneration apart from to 'Sitting Fees'.
+No. Requirements Disclosure I The ratio of the remuneration of each director to the median remuneration of the employees for the financial year 2015-16.
+The Directors are not paid any remuneration apart from t 'Sitting Fees'.
 Hence, no disclosure is applicable.
-II The percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer and Company Secretary in the financial year.
-There was no increase in the remuneration of CEO/CFO in the financial year 2014-15.
-The Directors are not paid any remuneration apart from the 'Sitting Fees'. Ш The percentage increase in the median remuneration of employees in the financial year.
-There was no increase in the median remuneration of employees in the financial year 2014-15.
+II The percentage increase in remuneration of each Director, Chief Executive Officer & Company Secretary and Chief Financial Officer in the financial year.
+There was no increase in the remuneration of CEO/CFO in the financial year 2015-16.
+The Directors are not paid any remuneration apart from the 'Sitting Fees'.
+III The percentage increase in the median remuneration of employees in the financial year.
+There was no increase in the median remuneration of employees in the financial year 2015-16.
 IV The number of permanent employees on the rolls of the Company.
-There were 45 permanent employees on the rolls of the Company, as on March 31, 2015. ٧ The explanation on the relationship between average increase in remuneration and Company's performance.
-Not Applicable as there was no increase in remuneration in the financial year 2014-15.
+There were 42 permanent employees on the rolls of the Company, as on March 31, 2016.
+V The explanation on the relationship between average increase in remuneration and Company's performance.
+Not Applicable as there was no increase in remuneration in the financial year 2015-16.
 VI Comparison of the remuneration of the Key Managerial Personnel against the performance of the Company.
-For the Financial Year 2014-15, the total remuneration paid to the KMPs were approx 27.61% of the net profit for the year.
+For the Financial Year 2015-16, the total remuneration paid to the KMPs were approx 29.67% of the net profit for the year.
 VII Variations in the market capitalisation of the Company, price earnings ratio as at the closing date of the current financial year and previous financial year and percentage increase over decrease in the market quotations of the shares of the Company in comparison to the rate at which the Company came out with the last public offer.
-The market capitalisation of the Company has increased from ₹ 32.90Cr. as of March 31, 2014 to ₹ 33.36 Cr as of March 31 2015.
-Over the same period, the price to earnings ratio (P/E ratio) moved from 12.47x to 15.22x.
-The Company's stock price as at March 31, 2015 has increased by 376.5% to ₹ 47.65 (in BSE) over the last public offering, i.e. Public Issue VIII Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration.
-Not Applicable as there was no increase in remuneration in the financial year 2014-15.
+The market capitalisation of the Company as of March 31, 2016 stood at ₹25.20 Cr against ₹ 33.36 Cr as at March 31, 2015.
+Over the same period the price to earnings ratio (P/E ratio) as at March 31, 2016 was 13.38x as compared to 15.22x previous year.
+The Company's stock price as at March 31, 2016 increased by 260% to ₹ 36.00 (in BSE) over the last public offering, i.e. Public Issue.
+VIII Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration.
+Not Applicable as there was no increase in remuneration in the financial year 2015-16.
 IX Comparison of the each remuneration of the Key Managerial Personnel against the performance of the Company.
-The comparison of remuneration of each of the Key Managerial personnel against the performance of the Company is as under: Particulars % of Net Profit for FY 2014-15 CEO/Manager/ Company Secretary CFO Х The key parameters for any variable component of remuneration availed by the directors.
+The comparison of remuneration of each of the Key Managerial Personnel against the performance of the Company is as under : Particulars % of Net Profit for FY 2015-16 CEO/Manager/ Company Secretary 21.83 CFO 7.84 х The key parameters for any variable component of remuneration availed by the directors.
 The Directors are not paid any remuneration apart from the 'Sitting Fees'.
 Hence, no disclosure is made.
 XI The ratio of the remuneration of the highest paid director to that of the employees who are not directors but receive remuneration in excess of the highest paid director during the year.
 Not applicable XII Affirmation that the remuneration is as per the remuneration policy of the Company.
 It is hereby affirmed that the remuneration is as per the Remuneration Policy of the Company.